-ACPI

-Advanced Configuration and Power Interface, an industry specification for BIOS and hardware extensions to configure PC hardware and perform power management.
+ACPI Advanced Configuration and Power Interface, an industry specification for BIOS and hardware extensions to configure PC hardware and perform power management.
 Windows 2000 and higher as well as Linux 2.4 and higher support ACPI.
 Windows can only enable or disable ACPI support at installation time.

-API

-Application Programming Interface.
+API Application Programming Interface.

-APIC

-Advanced Programmable Interrupt Controller, a newer version of the original PC PIC (programmable interrupt controller).
-Most modern CPUs contain an on-chip APIC ("local APIC").
+APIC Advanced Programmable Interrupt Controller, a newer version of the original PC PIC (programmable interrupt controller).
+Most modern CPUs contain an onchip APIC ("local APIC").
 Many systems also contain an I/O APIC (input output APIC) as a sperate chip which provides more than 16 IRQs.
 Windows 2000 and higher use a different kernel if they detect an I/O APIC during installation.
 Therefore an I/O APIC must not be removed after installation.

-COM

-Microsoft Component Object Model, a programming infrastructure for modular software.
+COM Microsoft Component Object Model, a programming infrastructure for modular software.
 COM allows applications to provide application programming interfaces which can be accessed from various other programming languages and applications.
-Virtual-Box makes use of COM both internally and externally to provide a comprehensive API to 3rd party developers.
+VirtualBox makes use of COM both internally and externally to provide a comprehensive API to 3rd party developers.

-DHCP

-Dynamic Host Configuration Protocol.
+DHCP Dynamic Host Configuration Protocol.
 This allows a networking device in a network to acquire its IP address (and other networking details) automatically, in order to avoid having to configure all devices in a network with fixed IP addresses.
-Virtual-Box has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT; see Section 5.3, "Networking in virtual machines".
+VirtualBox has a built-in DHCP server that delivers an IP addresses to a virtual machine when networking is configured to NAT; see chapter 6, Virtual networking, page 58.